 Every person is different, but unless you have contraindications to either medication, you can safely combine them.

 Is there more risk of medication overuse if I combine triptans and NSAIDs?

-The key factor for the overuse phenomenon is the number of days per month that you use acute medications (See this post).
-Remember that if your treatment is successful, you may end up with less days of migraine per month.
+The critical factor for the overuse phenomenon is the number of days per month that you use acute medications (See this post).
+Remember that if your treatment is successful, you may end up with fewer days of migraine per month.
 For example, your attack may last only one day instead of three.

-Combination analgesics usually contain either acetaminophen or aspirin, codeine and caffeine.
+Combination analgesics usually contain either acetaminophen or aspirin, codeine, and caffeine.
 Another famous compound, Fiorinal, also contains barbiturates.
-These medications are linked with a high risk of chronification, mostly because of the opioids and barbiturates, and also because some people tend to see them as «benign drugs» and use them often, even if they do not work very well.
+These medications are linked with a high risk of chronification, primarily because of the opioids and barbiturates .
+Some people also tend to see them as benign drugs and use them often, even if they do not work very well.

-Are there medications that contain a triptan and an NSAID at the same time?
+Are there medications that contain a triptan and an NSAID simultaneously?

 In theory, you can.
 This being said, acetaminophen is not a very powerful treatment for migraine and rarely adds a great benefit.
-Anti-nausea drugs (Gravol, Stemetil, Metonia) may help you to control the nausea and avoid vomiting, so that your other medication are better absorbed.
+Anti-nausea drugs (Gravol, Stemetil, Metonia) may help you to control nausea and avoid vomiting so that your other medication is better absorbed.
 (See this post)